 How are rural community paramedicine programs funded?

-For more information on how rural community paramedicine programs are funded, please see the Flex Monitoring Team policy brief, Community Paramedicine in Rural Areas: State and Local Findings and the Role of the State Flex Program.
+For more information on how rural community paramedicine programs are funded, see the Flex Monitoring Team policy brief, Community Paramedicine in Rural Areas: State and Local Findings and the Role of the State Flex Program.

 How does an organization start a rural community paramedicine program?